 az deployment group create --resource-group hub-spoke \ --template-uri https://raw.githubusercontent.com/mspnp/samples/main/solutions/azure-hub-spoke/azuredeploy.json

-- Azure Virtual Network Manager overview
+Use Virtual Network Manager connected groups

 Explore the following related architectures: